Nebraska Press Ass'n v. Stuart

 Nebraska Press Association v.
-Stuart, 427 U.S. 539 (1976), was a landmark Supreme Court of the United States decision in which the Court held unconstitutional prior restraints on media coverage during criminal trials.
+Stuart, 427 U.S. 539 (1976), is a landmark Supreme Court of the United States decision in which the Court held that prior restraints on media coverage during criminal trials are presumptively unconstitutional.

 Background

 Nebraska Press Association v.
 Stuart involved a debate over whether the press may be prevented from publishing aspects of a criminal trial (or pre-trial proceedings) seen to be "implicative of guilt", in other words, evidence tending to show that the defendant was in fact guilty of the charges.
 In 1971 the Supreme Court ruled in New York Times Co. v.
 United States that gag orders, viewed as form of prior restraint are presumptively unconstitutional.
 In Nebraska Press Ass'n the Supreme Court imposed a high burden on the government in order to sustain a prior restraint against the press.
 Prior to the 1976 ruling by the Supreme Court, lower courts trying criminal cases across the United States initiated a practice of enjoining the press from reporting certain details in criminal cases that the courts had determined might interfere with a defendant's right to a fair trial by prejudicing potential (or actual) jurors; media coverage of such rulings referred to such judicial orders as gag orders.